MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-inventory-visibility-provider.md

 ## Prerequisites

 The Inventory Visibility Add-in is a first-party, out-of-the-box service that will be available as part of Dynamics 365 Intelligent Order Management.
-In order to add this provider for use in orchestration, after installing the add-in, you must validate and update the following configurations.
+In order to add this provider for use in orchestration, after installing the add-in you must validate and update the following configurations.

 1. Go to **Inventory Visibility \> Index And Reservations site map area**.
 1. Confirm that the following tabs appear on the page: